openhab/org.openhab.binding.zigbee/org.openhab.binding.zigbee/README.md

 ##### Concentrator Type (zigbee_concentrator)

-The Concentrator is used to improve routing within a ZigBee network, and is especially useful in a network where much of the traffic is sent to or from a central coordinator.
+The Concentrator is used to improve routing within a Zigbee network, and is especially useful in a network where much of the traffic is sent to or from a central coordinator.
 If the coordinator has sufficient memory, it can store routing information, thus reducing network traffic.

 If supported, the High RAM concentrator should be used.